damianhakert/damianhakert.github.io/source/strategy/index.html.md

 ## Service Engineering 2016

-1. Provide a great support experience with reliable response times for customers.
+1. Provide a great support experience with reliable and fast response times for customers.

 2. Respond to all community communication and recognize community members who provide a lot of support to others in the community.